What You Need to Vote in Florida Elections

 on October 29, 2018

 Voting in Florida requires planning.
 The state has a very early voter registration deadline: 29 days prior to an election.
 For point of reference, there are currently 16 states and the District of Columbia that allow election-day registration.
 For the Aug.
 28, 2018 primary election, the deadline to register to vote in Florida was July 30, 2018; and for the Nov.
 6, 2018 general election, registration closed on Oct.
 9, 2018.
 The first step to voting is ensuring you are registered.
+Early voting is possible with vote by mail, with a vote-by-mail ballot, which needs to be mailed to the elections office 10 days before the election.

 Are you registered?